 Our vision in the Industrial Strategy - for the UK to be the world’s most innovative economy - is supported by a very significant increase in R&D spending between the government and industry.
 This will boost R&D spending to 2.4% of GDP by 2027, and 3% over the longer term, beginning with a £725 million investment in new Industrial Strategy Challenge Fund programmes to capture the value of innovation.
-This is part of a broader commitment to raise total public investment in R&D from around £9.5 billionn in 2016 to 2017 to £12.5 billionn in 2021 to 2022.
+This is part of a broader commitment to raise total public investment in R&D from around £9.5 billion in 2016 to 2017 to £12.5 billion in 2021 to 2022.

-This Sector Deal positions the Artificial Intelligence sector to play a growing role in meeting this ambition – with a potential contribution of £200 billion or 10% of UK GDP by 20306.
+This Sector Deal positions the Artificial Intelligence sector to play a growing role in meeting this ambition – with a potential contribution of £200 billion or 10% of UK GDP by 2030[footnote 6].
 The government, industry and academia will co-invest to drive R&D in AI including through the Industrial Strategy Challenge Fund.
 Industry recognises this commitment to innovation: already some of the most R&D intensive startups are basing themselves here such as Beyond Limits and Element AI.

 It’s not just the startups who are investing.
 Rolls-Royce has signed a Memorandum of Understanding with the Alan Turing Institute to codesign and deliver a programme of collaborative research in data science and AI.
 In particular, jointly-run research projects will explore: how data science can be applied at scale, the application of AI across supply chains, data-centric engineering and predictive maintenance, and the role of data analytics and AI in science.